Anuragd275/Anuragd275/README.md

 * ✉️  You can contact me at [anuragd275@gmail.com](mailto:anuragd275@gmail.com)
 * 🚀  I'm currently developing a Blog Template.
 * 🧠  I'm learning React
-* 🤝  I'm open to collaborating on Front-end Development
+* 🤝  I'm open to collaborating on Front-end Development Projects.